-After installing in Nginx or Apache2 you only need to create your first administrator and you are done:
+After installing with Apache2 or Nginx you only need to create your first administrator and you are done:

 '''

-pi-manage admin add admin admin@localhost
+pi-manage admin add admin -e admin@localhost

 '''

 Now you may proceed to First Steps.

 Note: The packages privacyidea-apache2 and privacyidea-nginx assume that you want to run a privacyIDEA system.
 These packages deactivate all other (default) websites.
 You can install the package privacyidea-mysql to install the privacyIDEA application and setup the database.
 After this, you need to configure the webserver on your own.